mehrbawan/web102-project3/README.md

 The following **optional** features are implemented:

 - [ ] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [X] A user's answer may be counted as correct even when it is slightly different from the target answer (if you count it not being case sensitive lol)
 - [ ] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards